-- 7.1.1 The traditional markets that have been identified for PRF wheat for market access purposes are listed below.
+7.1.1 Some of the traditional markets that have been identified for PRF wheat for market access purposes are listed below.
 These markets do have their own MRLs for various chemical/commodity combinations and are discussed in more detail later.
 Exporters are encouraged to treat these markets as PRF and ensure that there are no grain protectant residues present.
 The markets include:

-- China

-- India
+China India

-- Italy

-- Japan
+Italy Japan

-- South Korea

-- Spain

-- Taiwan
+Korea (South or Republic of) Spain

-- Thailand
+Taiwan Thailand

-- Potentially, other markets
+Potentially other markets

-- 7.1.2 Chemical treatments that are normally allowable for PRF markets are:
+7.1.2 Chemical treatments that are normally allowable for PRF markets are:

 Chemical Name MRL (mg/kg)

 bromide ion 50

-phosphine 0.1
+phosphine 0.1 (LOR)

 sulfuryl fluoride 0.05

-^{} Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+\ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.